 possible to make your own kinds of index structures without

 starting from scratch.

 The retrieval system supports a variant of the Indri query

 language, but redesigned to be more flexible.
 You can add your own

 query operators without recompiling the core libraries; just put

 your new operator in the classpath and reference it in a query.

 Galago can be obtained from the SourceForge Lemur Project Page.

-for the current release can be found on SourceForge.
+galago version is 3.9.
+Release notes for the current version can be found